The Honest Answer: It Depends

 1. Kitchen Size and Layout

 Larger kitchens require more cabinets, more countertop material, more flooring, and more labor.
-More complex layouts — galley, L-shape, U-shape — affect both material quantities and installation difficulty.
-A 100 sq ft galley kitchen and a 300 sq ft open-plan kitchen are fundamentally different projects even if the scope level is similar.
+More complex layouts, whether galley, L-shape, or U-shape, affect both material quantities and installation difficulty.
+A 100 sq ft galley kitchen and a 300 sq ft open-plan kitchen are different projects even at the same scope level.

 2. Cabinet Choice